ngjamesng/hamDuplicateCallSignResolver/readme.md

 I recently started getting into the amateur/ham radio space.
 I downloaded a publicly available repeater list as a csv.
 While using my Icom ID-52, I loaded the list into my transceiver noticed that the callsigns were not displaying for some of those repeaters.
 I decided add the callsign manually, and received a "Duplicate Call Sign" message.

-I then observed the rest of the list and noticed that the .csv itself does indeed have multiple rows with the same callsigns.
-I'm assuming that the device treats the callsign as some sort of primary key, and therefore removes the callsign entirely.
-What this means is that repeater stations that use the same callsign in the list have a callsign listed.
+I then analyzed the rest of the list and noticed that the .csv itself does indeed have multiple rows with the same callsigns.
+I'm assuming that the device treats the callsign as some sort of primary key, and therefore resolves this by removing the callsign entirely.
+What this means is that repeater stations that use the same callsign in the list don't have a callsign shown on the device.
 This is a bad user experience.
 This script aims to fix the list so that the callsigns appear.

 ## Example inputs and output